FAYZER77/bootcamp-website-html-personal/README.md

-# bootcamp-website-html-personal
-This is a repo for hosted plain HTML personal site exercise for the London Brewery Course
+This is a the repo for hosted plain HTML personal site exercise for the London Brewey course